pointfreeco/episode-code-samples/0156-searchable-pt1/README.md

 ## [Point-Free](https://www.pointfree.co)

-> #### This directory contains code from Point-Free Episode: [SwiftUI Focus State](https://www.pointfree.co/episodes/ep156-swiftui-searchable-part-1)
+> #### This directory contains code from Point-Free Episode: [SwiftUI Searchable: Part 1](https://www.pointfree.co/episodes/ep156-swiftui-searchable-part-1)
 >
-> Let’s develop a new application from scratch to explore SwiftUI’s new `.searchable` API.
-We’ll use MapKit to search for points of interest, and we will control this complex dependency so that our application can be fully testable.
+> We finish our search-based application by adding and controlling another MapKit API, integrating it into our application so we can annotate a map with search results, and then we'll go the extra mile and write tests for the entire thing!